MarcDerhammer/DiscordAIBot/README.md

 - `DISCORD_TOKEN`: Your Discord Bot token, required for the bot to work with Discord

 ### Optional
 - `SYSTEM_MESSAGE`: The initial prompt to use with the bot, sent as a "system" message.
 Example: `You are the Master Chief from Halo.
-Stay in character as much as possible`
+Stay in character as much as possible` You can also set or clear system messages with the `/system` and `/reset` command (see above)
 - `ERROR_RESPONSE`: The message the bot will send when there's an error in processing the user's input.
 These appear when there's some sort of error.
 See the logs for information.
 Default: `Sorry, there was an error.
 Please try again later.`
 - `MODERATION_VIOLATION_RESPONSE`: The message the bot will send when a user's input violates OpenAI's moderation policy.
 It should probably also mention that the chat history will stop being processed before this point.
 Default: `Some content was detected violating Open AI's usage policies.
 Chat history has been cleared from future responses.`
 - `LANGUAGE_MODEL`: The OpenAI language model you wish to use.
 Defaults to `gpt-3.5-turbo`.